DIY – How To Make A Milking Table. Read This Before You Start Drilling

 For a rectangle, cut straight lines and then gently round the corners to avoid stress cracks later.

-Don’t force the blade — let it cut at its own pace to keep edges clean.
+Don’t force the blade and let it cut at its own pace to keep edges clean.

 Once the cutout drops out, sand the inside edge with 120-grit sandpaper until smooth.